mbrooker/mbrooker-blog/_posts/2022-10-04-commitment.md

 ![](https://mbrooker-blog-images.s3.amazonaws.com/paper_synth_with_limit_unif_goodput.png)

 In this simulation, with Poisson arrivals, offered load far in excess of the system capacity, and uniform key distribution, goodput for *N = 10* drops significantly as the shard number increases, and doesn't recover until *s = 6*.
 This effect is surprising, and counter-intuitive.
 Effects like this make transaction systems somewhat uniquely hard to scale out.
+For example, splitting a single-node database in half could lead to worse performance than the original system.

 Fundamentally, this is because scale-out depends on [avoiding coordination](https://brooker.co.za/blog/2021/01/22/cloud-scale.html) and atomic commitment is all about coordination.
 Atomic commitment is the anti-scalability protocol.